As seen some years ago on a cloudy day in New York State

-Thanks for Viewing.
-Comments are always welcomed!
-M 🙂
+Thanks for viewing and as usual, comments are always welcome M 🙂

 A slightly different take on two great national parks.